AmyOShea/MS3-Cocktail-Hour/README.md

 Heroku needs to know which technologies are being used and any requirements, so I created files to let it know.
 Before creating the Heroku app, create these files using the following steps in GitPod:
 + In the GitPod terminal, type ```pip3 freeze --local > requirements.txt``` to create your requirements file.
 + In the GitPod terminal, type ```echo web: python run.py > Procfile``` to create your procfile.
++ The Procfile needs to contain the followinf line: ```web: python app.py``` and make sure there is no additional blank line after it.
 + Push these files to your repository.

 ### Environmentals File